mrkline/ece453/doc/schemas.md

 - "end time" - If "time" is listed as a win condition, this field is present and gives the maximum game length, in seconds.
-               If "time" is not a win condition, this field should not exist.
+               If "time" is not a win condition, this field contains -1.

 - "winning score" - If "points" is listed as a win condition, this field is present and gives the score a player must get to win.
-                    If "points" is not a win condition, this field should not exist.
+                    If "points" is not a win condition, this field contains -1.

 ## Stop